renakome/renakome/README.md

 </p>

 ## About me
-I'm Renako (she/her), a curious developer who enjoys learning and building projects.
+I'm Isabella (she/her), a curious developer who enjoys learning and building projects.

 - 🔭 Currently working on: personal projects and continuous learning
 - 🌱 Learning new tools and languages, acctually luau i think?